mrknmc/ug4/slip/report.md

 :   Deletes user with a specific id.

-Of course the API could be used by the Android application as well if there was need for it.
 To perform the actions that correspond to different requests the user needs to be authorised.

 ### Authorisation